Get 80% off your plan for your first 3 months*

 How much does it cost to set up a paperless office?

-Costs vary based on your current setup.
-Budget for cloud storage, scanning equipment, and software subscriptions.
+Costs vary based on your current setup and the tools you choose.
+Budget for cloud storage subscriptions, scanning equipment, and software licences.
 Most businesses find that ongoing savings on printing, storage, and postage offset the initial investment within the first year.

 What happens to my existing paper documents?

-Scan important documents and store them digitally.
+Scan important documents and store them digitally with consistent naming conventions.
 Keep originals only if required for legal or compliance reasons.
-Shred and recycle paper records you no longer need after confirming they're safely backed up.
+Shred and recycle paper records you no longer need after confirming they are safely backed up in at least two locations.

 Yes, but you may need to keep some physical documents.
-Check your industry regulations and consult with your accountant or legal advisor about which records must remain on paper.
+Check your industry regulations and consult your accountant or legal advisor; Canadian privacy legislation like the Personal Information Protection and Electronic Documents Act (PIPEDA) also governs how digital records containing personal information must be stored.

 Disclaimer